ietf-wg-cellar/matroska-specification/notes.md

 However, when dealing with audio-only files, seeking accuracy can become critical.
 For instance, when storing a whole CD in a single track, a user will want to be able to seek to the exact sample that a song begins at.
-If seeking a few sample ahead or behind, a 'crack' or 'pop' may result as a few odd samples are rendered.
+If seeking a few sample ahead or behind, a crack or pop may result as a few odd samples are rendered.
 Also, when performing precise editing, it may be very useful to have the audio accuracy down to a single sample.

 When storing timestamps for an audio stream, the `TimestampScale Element` **SHOULD** have an accuracy